 Leadership flows from the top.

 Thomas Healy is the founder and bullish visionary of Hyliion.
-Healy alongside his executives is setting a positive tone in the areas of patent protection, and revolutionising the EV truck space.
-Hyliion already has 30 patents surrounding its flagships products, the ERX, and hybrid-electric drivetrain.
-However, the intellectual property portfolio will only look to grow as Hyliion’s leadership team holds an “aggressive approach on filing patents around their two solutions”.
+Healy alongside his executives are setting a positive tone in the areas of patent protection, and revolutionising the EV truck space.
+Investors can see the patents Hyliion has secured here.
 Hyliion looks to pave the way for EV trucking through renewable natural gas.
 RNG not only creates net negative emissions but is also a unique offering in comparison to competitors.
 The leadership team is putting Hyliion in a strong growth position.
 Especially as a fair chunk of the trucking market is using RNG.
 For example, 80% of the natural gas used in vehicles within California comes from RNG.

 Hyliion 2022 stock forecast and beyond – Bearish side

 A minor criticism is the lack of social media presence Thomas Healy holds in comparison to twitter EV giant Elon Musk.
 Especially in terms of promoting the products and their timeline to the main street in the masses.
 Consequently, fewer retail investors are aware of the growing green EV company.
 While there is an imbalance, Healy is ramping up the number of interviews, which are receiving strong engagement on Youtube.
 The recent interview with TD Ameritrade is a perfect example.
 Overall, it remains a minor criticism for now but something that will likely be fixed with more interviews, and more twitter activity.